-Plants have a lot of different defense mechanisms they have developed, but did you know some even do their own forms of pest control?
+Plants have developed a lot of different defense mechanisms.
+Did you know some plants even do their own forms of pest control?
 It’s certainly not to the level of threatening the human race like in the movie “The Happening”, but it’s interesting that similar phenomenon do occur in nature.

 How plant’s protect themselves from pest issues